Vyral/base-template/_drafts/6-things-you-need-to-buy-a-home.md

 {% include youtube.html %}

-Buying a home isn’t cheap.
-Here are six different costs that you may not know about that are essential to any home purchase.
+<center>Buying a home isn’t cheap.
+Here are six different costs that you may not know about that are essential to any home purchase.</center>

 When you’re in the process of buying a home, **there are six essential things that you need to think about before making an offer on a property:**